top of page

 Mary Fagan

 A free spirit and musical devotion have made Mary Fagan a true original with wide ranging influences.
-Backing herself solidly on guitar or piano, she floats seamlessly from jazz to folk, blues and rock.
-Influences range from Duke Ellington to The Grateful Dead, you can't fit her into just one musical category.
-But no matter what she plays, you will be captivated.
+Backing herself solidly on guitar or piano, she floats seamlessly from jazz to folk, blues and rock, having soaked up musical influences from every where she's lived.
+With a repertoire that ranges from Duke Ellington to The Grateful Dead, you can't fit her into just one musical category but no matter what she plays, you will be captivated.
 Her voice delivers like it was forged in the blues then dipped in velvet.

-In the Honey Bees Band, Fagan joins up with guitarist/producer Chris O'Neill, upright bassist Jock Irvine, Saxophone/Flutist Greg Mostovoy & Drummer Jared Steer.
+In the Honey Bees Band, Fagan joins up with guitarist/producer Chris O'Neill, upright bassist Jock Irvine, Saxophone/Flutist Greg Mostovoy & Drummer PJ Donahue.
 They groove on Americana, 1930's Jazz, Western Swing & Originals.
 All the while buzzing around the roots of American music.
-You can catch the "Hive" in different combinations ~ as Duo, Trio, 4, 5 piece band or more.
+You can catch up with the "Hive" playing as Duo, Trio or more, up to 8 pieces with their keyboardist and the full horn section.

-Mary grew up in a musical home, with her parents and siblings at the piano and jazz and 1970's vinyl on the record player.
-There were piano lessons and also music in school band on the flute & the trombone in Marching Band.
+Mary grew up in a musical home, with her parents and siblings at the piano and jazz and 1970's vinyl on the stereo.
+She took piano lessons and studied music in school, playing flute throughout her school years & taking up the trombone for Marching Band.
 At The University of New Hampshire she studied Math and Political Science, earning a bachelor's degree in each.
 It was there, too that she picked up the guitar.
-It's portability suits her quite well.
+Its portability suits her quite well.
 She's traveled most of the US and has played overseas in Ireland, China & Japan.
-The places she’s called home include New York, New Hampshire, Colorado, California, North Carolina, Austin, Texas and New Orleans, each of them adding another color to her musical palette.
-The love of improvisation is the common thread that weaves together Blues, Jazz, Psychedelic Rock, Bluegrass, Country and Western Swing into her vocal style.
+The places she’s called home include, New Hampshire, Central New York Colorado, California, North Carolina, Austin, Texas, Virginia and New Orleans, each places adding another color to her musical tapestry.
+Love of improvisation is the common thread that weaves together Blues, Jazz, Psychedelic Rock, Bluegrass, Country and Western Swing into her musical style.

 "...Billy Holiday in bell bottoms..."